Tribhuvan of Nepal: Personal life

-Tribhuwan had tattoos from his neck to the ankles, including a snake on the biceps of the right arm and on his body, images of ferns, flowers and peacock feathers.
+Tribhuvan had tattoos from his neck to the ankles, including a snake on the biceps of the right arm and on his body, images of ferns, flowers and peacock feathers.
 Green was his favorite color.
 Many of his ornaments, keys, gifts, clothes had the word "T" inscribed on them.
 He frequently ordered by mail through mail order catalogs.
 He smoked Lucky Strike cigarettes.

-Tribhuwan was summoned to Singha Durbar every Thursday and kept waiting for hours for a visit with the Rana Prime Minister.
+Tribhuvan was summoned to Singha Durbar every Thursday and kept waiting for hours for a visit with the Rana Prime Minister.